vatpac-technology/sops/docs/aerodromes/Bankstown (YSBK)/operations.md

 </figure>

 ## VFR Inbound Procedures
-The circuit direction changes depending on time of day and runway being used.

 | VFR Approach Point | RWYs 29  | RWYs 11 |
 | ----------------| --------- | ---------- |